 This document is intended to be a concise and simplified guide for businesses.
-More information can be found via supervisory authorities, such as the Information Commissioner's Office (ICO) in the UK and its "Overview of the General Data Protection Regulation".
+More information can be found via the Office of the Australian Information Commissioner or the New Zealand Office of the Privacy Commissioner.
 Please read the Sage Legal Disclaimer set out at the end of this guide.